garrandall/popular-music-data/tracks/magic-stick-lil--kim-50-cent.md

 Couple of humps, give a nigga goosebumps
 This junk in my trunk ain't made for chumps
 When Lil' Kim's around you don't need to lie
-It's the "Drugs" baby, I'm makin' ya HIGH!!
+It's the "Drugs" baby, I'm makin' ya HIGH!